Alternative algebras with the hyperbolic property: The Hyperbolic Property

-\begin{definition} Let $\K$ be a field, of characteristic zero, and let $\mathfrak{A}$ be an alternative finite dimension $\K$-algebra.
+\begin{definition} Let $\K$ be a field, of characteristic zero, and let $\mathfrak{A}$ be a finite dimensional alternative $\K$-algebra.
 We say $\mathfrak{A}$ has the {\it hyperbolic property} if there exists a $\Z$-order $\Gamma \subset \mathfrak{A}$ whose unit loop $\U(\Gamma)$ has the hyperbolic property. \end{definition}

-For an associative finite dimensional $\Q$-algebra this property was coined the {\it hyperbolic property} (see \cite{ijs}).
-We will use this name also in the non-associative setting.
+For an associative finite dimensional $\Q$-algebra this property was defined in \cite{ijs}.